lhoebeke/CameravallenCode/README.md

   ├─ processed
       └─ hierarchical_predictions_sequences
 ```
-__Remark:__ The interim subfolders are automatically when running the tutorial.
+__Remark:__ The interim subfolders are automatically created when running the tutorial.

 ### Tutorial

-The jupyter notebook `Tutorial_predictions.ipynb` contains a short tutorial on how you can use the network to classify new sequences.
+The jupyter notebook `tutorial_predictions.ipynb` contains a short tutorial on how you can use the network to classify new sequences.

 ### Command line

 The command line version combines all 5 steps in a single pipeline.
-You can run `Camera_trap_image_predict.py` using the command line:
+You can run `camera_trap_image_predict.py` using the command line:

 ```
-python Camera_trap_image_predict.py --config.yml
+python camera_trap_image_predict.py --config.yml
 ```

 ### To hierarchically classify new sequences, the following steps are executed: